jebriner/F16-Informatics/README.md

 Use different aspects of the reads to figure out what is going on.
 Investigate which of the flag fields indicates informative reads A couple of R plots will make it easier to figure out

+##hxor
+JJ's (horizontal XOR) shortcut for comparing the read orientation in a true/false fashion.
+Do they match or do the strands run opposite each other?
+Weird mappings hint at biologically interesting things like deletions, insertions, duplications, inversions, etc. Each has a distinctive signal.

+Goal: Identify the mutation.
+Tell where and what kind (deletions, insertions, duplications, inversions).

+get sam file
+interpret what's going on in the sam file vwa